parakhc4/TaxiManagementService/readme.md

 ## Core Features :

-1. Vehicle & Driver Registration — Register different vehicle types (sedan, SUV, auto), assign drivers, and track availability/status (available, on-trip, offline)
+1. Driver & Rider Registration — CRUD APIs for registering drivers (with vehicle details) and riders.
+Drivers have a status: AVAILABLE, ON_TRIP, OFFLINE.

-2. Ride Booking & Matching — Accept ride requests with pickup/drop location, match to the nearest available driver, and manage ride lifecycle (requested → accepted → in-progress → completed)
+2. Book & Complete a Ride — Rider requests a ride with source + destination.
+System finds the nearest available driver, creates a trip, and marks driver as ON_TRIP.
+A "complete ride" endpoint ends the trip and marks driver AVAILABLE again.

-3. Fare Calculation — Calculate fare based on distance, vehicle type, time of day, and waiting time; generate a final trip invoice
+3. Fare Calculation — On trip completion, calculate fare based on distance (use simple Euclidean/Manhattan distance from coordinates).
+Apply a base fare + per-km rate.

-## Bonus Features :
+## Bonus Feature

-1. Rating & Feedback System — Post-trip ratings for both driver and rider, with logic to flag/suspend accounts that fall below a threshold
+1. Ride History & Earnings Report — Endpoint to fetch all past trips for a rider or driver, with total earnings summary for the driver (total trips + total amount earned).